-Around 1980 I began writing BASIC software that generated airplane lines using mathematically derived conics.
+Around 1980, with the assistance of Rob King, who put the necessary equations into a usable form for me, I began writing BASIC software that generated airplane lines using mathematically derived conics.
 At first, it generated only cross-sections.
 The original program, running, or rather strolling, on a Radio Shack TRS-80, was called BLOFTER, for "Bulkhead Lofter."
 I didnít have a printer -- they weren't being given away yet then -- and to preserve my results I would photograph the screen.

 The lines of the original Melmoth were generated graphically.
 This was easily done because the airplane was skinned with metal, which does not lend itself to compound curves.
 The longitudinal lines were therefore mostly straight, and so it was necessary to define only a few cross-sections and then to interpolate the ones between them.